ajama19/Landing-Page/README.md

 # Landing-Page

-A landing page for a fictitious product.
+A landing page for a fictitious company & product.